 Active Citizens Fund: a new programme on the empowerment of civil society

-Active Citizens Fund 2014-2021 shall seek to develop the long-term sustainability and capacity of the civil society sector, with the aim of strengthening its role in promoting democratic participation, active citizenship and human rights.
-The fund will be managed by the Bodossaki Foundation, in partnership with SolidarityNow.
+Active Citizens Fund 2014-2021 seeks to develop the long-term sustainability and capacity of the civil society sector, with the aim of strengthening its role in promoting democratic participation, active citizenship and human rights.
+The fund is managed by the Bodossaki Foundation, in partnership with SolidarityNow.
 More information on the new programme, including open calls for proposals for NGOs, can be found on the programme’s website.

 We are all Citizens: 2013 – 2017

 Between 2013 – 2017, the Bodossaki Foundation has acted as the fund operator of the EEA Grants Greek NGO programme “We are all Citizens”.
 Thanks to the 7.34M€ funding received by Iceland, Liechtenstein and Norway, a total number of 75 projects have been implemented around Greece, by 100 project promoters and partners.
 The total amount of people who have directly benefit from the programme is estimated at more than 205,000; coming mainly from socially vulnerable groups such as people with disabilities, migrants, refugees and asylum seekers, people at risk of poverty and social exclusion, unemployed, victims of hate crime, domestic violence and trafficking.
 A significant amount of 2.9M€ has been allocated to children and youth-related projects.

 During the programme’s implementation phase, emphasis has been given on reducing social inequality, poverty and social exclusion, on the protection of human rights, including the rights of minorities, on the capacity building of NGOs and on the promotion of democracy, transparency and good governance.